mhackeroni/mhackeroni.github.io/archive/_posts/2018-12-30-35c3ctf-newphonewhodis.md

 .text:00013E12 200 STR             R0, [R4,#0x5C] ; Store to Memory
 .text:00013E14 200 BEQ.W           loc_140F0 ; Bran
 ```
-To ensure that the execution would continue without crash I tried to set all register that I was writing to `address` that would be a valid memory so read and write differentiating those registers would not crash.
+To ensure that the execution would continue without crashing, I tried to set most registers to `address`.
+In this way, instructions differentiating those registers would not end up crashing.
-This actually worked.
+This actually (and surprisingly) worked.
 I manually executed my payload with gdb until the program was popping another value from the stack to the `PC` register.
 I save the address did some math to understand how far it was from the vulnerable buffer.
 With an sms in position `8` we can gain back control of `PC` register.

 ### Second Payload